|

 Below is an overview of all Russian spy radio sets known to date.

 we would be very happy to add more to our collection.
-If you have corrections
+If you have any

-or additions for the list below, please contact us.
+information, corrections or additions for the items listed below,

 |